Repairing a Lost or Broken Crown in a Dental Emergency

 What to Do After a Lost or Broken Crown

-When you notice that a crown has come loose or cracked, the first thing you should do is locate the crown or pieces of the crown.
-If your crown is still completely intact, it can most likely be reattached.
+When you notice that a crown has come loose or cracked, the first thing you should do is locate it or the pieces.
+If your crown is still completely intact, we most likely can reattach it.

 If you notice that your crown is dislodged or loose, you can try gently pulling it off to avoid accidentally swallowing or losing it.

-At Vero Dental Spa, we will be able to reattach the crown for you.
-If we find that the crown is cracked, or if the defect is due to something other than loose cement, we will need to fabricate a new crown.
+At Vero Dental Spa, we can reattach the crown for you.
+If we find that it's cracked and that the defect is due to something other than loose cement, we will need to fabricate a new crown.

-It’s important that you get to our office as soon as possible, before the tooth becomes too weak or damaged to hold a crown or the gap causes your teeth to shift.
+You should come to our office as soon as possible before the tooth becomes too weak or damaged to hold a crown or the gap causes your teeth to shift.

 Reducing Pain from a Lost Crown

-If you’re feeling excessive pain from the exposed tooth, there are a number of ways you can try and reduce pain until you get to the dentist:
+If you’re feeling excessive pain from the exposed tooth, there are several ways you can try and reduce discomfort until you get to the dentist:

 Apply some clove oil on a cotton swab to dull the tooth pain.
 You can typically find clove oil at your local CVS pharmacy or the spice aisle at your supermarket.

-Take an over-the-counter pain reliever, like ibuprofen, aspirin, or Aleve.
+Take an over-the-counter pain reliever, like Aspirin or Aleve.

 Remember that these are very temporary fixes to relieve pain.
 If you’ve lost or broken a crown, it’s important to contact our office as soon as possible.

-Sometimes you might think your dental crown is cracked, when it’s the underlying tooth structure.
+Sometimes, you might think your dental crown is cracked when it’s just the underlying tooth structure.
 At Vero Dental Spa, we will address your cracked tooth and do everything we can to preserve the underlying tooth structure.